The Bluffton University Policy and Procedures on Sexual and Gender-Based Misconduct and other Forms of Interpersonal Violence

 - Unwelcome/unsolicited written communication, including letters, cards, emails, instant messages and messages on online bulletin boards and/or social media

-- Unwelcome/unsolicited communications about a person, their family, friends or co-workers
+- Unwelcome/unsolicited communications about a person, her/his family, friends, or co-workers

 - Sending/posting unwelcome/unsolicited messages with an assumed identity